-Four million two hundred twenty thousand forty dollars (\$4,220,040.00) is available to fund prospective CBOs to expand into new Cohort 3 expansion schools.
-There is availability for sixty (60) awards up to \$53,667 per school matched to the CBO.
+This RFA will make available \$70,333.67 per matched school to fund prospective CBOs to expand into new Cohort 4 expansion schools.
+The ceiling amount of the awards varies based on number of available schools for matching from April 01, 2022 - September 30, 2022.
 CBOs are eligible to have no more than 25 schools in their portfolio for the entirety of their grant award.